 From the viewpoint of the European who is descended from people who didn’t up stakes and move to the New World because they wanted a better life, more stuff—from the viewpoint of a Frenchman or a Hungarian or anybody who’s rooted and stayed behind—an American is a monster of rootlessness and homogenization.
 They’re not going to allow that to happen in Europe.
 They don’t want to become homogeneous European men.
 They want to be French or Hungarian or Latvian.
 And they have got every reason and right to do so.
 So they’re going to veto this imperium idea.

 DC: They will kill and die to prevent that.

-Now, what if they want to fight anyway?
-That’s when you need a pan-European sensibility, because we are all Europeans.
+Now what if they want to fight anyway?
+That’s when you need a Pan-European sensibility.
+Because we are all Europeans.
 That’s a racial sensibility, a sense of our common whiteness.
-So even in a Europe of proud little ethnostates, there’s room for a sense of overarching whiteness and Europeanness, and that’s real.
+So even in a Europe of proud little ethnostates, there’s room for a sense of overarching whiteness and Europeaness, and that’s real.
 So if tensions start rising between the Hungarians and the Romanians somewhere down the road, the other states in Europe need to step in and say, “We need to walk this back.”

-The closest thing to a European imperium that would be both desirable and practical is a non-sovereign intergovernmental treaty organization—something like NATO, in which European nations ally together out of two common interests: to maintain peace among themselves and to maintain advantageous relations with other racial and civilizational blocs, like the Muslim world, Africa, the Far East, and so on.
-There needs to be some kind of coordination.
+The closest thing to a European imperium that would be both desirable and practical is a non-sovereign intergovernmental treaty organization, something like NATO, in which European nations ally together out of two common interests: to maintain peace among themselves and to maintain advantageous relations with other racial and civilizational blocs, like the Muslim world, Africa, Far East, etc. There needs to be some kind of coordination.
 So something like NATO, without the United States or Russia in it, an actual European NATO, would be the best solution.
 But it would be totally consistent with maintaining the distinct sovereign ethnostates that exist in Europe today.